By Kate Savage

 A change is gonna come.

-In John Prine’s song the water is more than metaphor.
+In John Prine’s river song the water is more than metaphor.
 He wrote “Paradise” to mourn the death of a town on the Green River in Kentucky from strip-mining:

 Daddy won’t you take me back to Muhlenberg County